-- 2 hours 30 minutes 75 marks - Paper 4 will assess sections 19 to 20 of the syllabus content, except for low-level and declarative programming. - Candidates will submit complete program code and evidence of testing. - Candidates will be required to use either Java, VB.NET or Python programming languages - Externally assessed.
-Candidates answer all questions on a computer without internet or email facility. - 25% of the A Level for the programmes we use day in and day out.
+Like it or not you're living in it - this is the Digital Age, Computer programmes have infiltrated every aspect of our lives.
+Computer scientists theorise, design, develop, and apply the software and hardware. for the programmes we use day in and day out.
 The course is designed to develop skills that will prove useful in all aspects of your life.
 You will learn more about the technology you already use on a day to day basis, both how it works and how you can program it for different purposes.
 If you have an interest in technology, want more of an understanding of how it works and learn skills to change and program it, then this is the course for you!